Factoshi/factoidd/README.md

 ## Requirements

 -   A Cryptocompare API key.
 Get your key here: https://min-api.cryptocompare.com/.
 There is a free tier.
--   Either Docker or a recent version of NodeJS.
+-   Either Docker or a recent version of Node.js.
 -   Optional: a bitcoin.tax account.

 ## Installation